A wholistic approach to neighborhood connectivity

 Stay tuned for future meetings and feedback opportunities

-- UPCOMING MEETING: March 17, 2021 – DOMI’s Northside Phase 1 Cluster Launch Join DOMI and the MoveForwardPGH Team to learn about all of the projects in the Northside’s Manchester and Central Northside network.
+- March 17, 2021: DOMI’s Northside Phase 1 Cluster DOMI and the MoveForwardPGH Team presented all of the projects in the Northside’s Manchester and Central Northside network.
+(VIEW PRESENTATION) (VIEW VIDEO)

 - December 1, 2020: Presented at the Northside Walk/Ride Monthly Meeting.
 DOMI team went over projects with the Northside Leadership Conference’s Bike/Ped Committee.